-The Group currently does not have a formal dividend policy as it needs to conserve its financial resources amidst the current weak economic environment.
+The Group currently does not have a formal dividend policy as it needs to conserve its financial resources and further improve its financial performance.

-(E) DEALINGS IN SECURITIES
+DEALINGS IN SECURITIES (E)

 The Company has adopted its own guidelines based substantially on the provisions of Rule 1204(19) of the Catalist Rules of the SGX-ST. These internal guidelines apply to dealings in securities by certain employees (including directors and other officers) of the Group.
 The Company issues circulars to its directors and officers reminding them not to deal in the listed securities of the Company, for a period of one (1) month before the half year and full year results, or if they are in possession of unpublished price-sensitive information.
 In addition, the directors and officers of the Company are advised not to deal in the Company's securities on short-term considerations.